from the Lesson Zone

 Step 8

-Any version of this book/song can be used with this lesson including the traditional, There Was An Old Lady Who Swallowed a Fly, or others including, There Was An Old Lady Who Swallowed a Pie (Thanksgiving), There Was a Cold Lady Who Swallowed Some Snow (Winter) and There Was an Old Lady Who Swallowed a Bell (Christmas).
+Any version of this book works!
+You can adapt this for the traditional There Was An Old Lady Who Swallowed a Fly, or seasonal versions like Swallowed a Pie (Thanksgiving), Swallowed Some Snow (Winter), or Swallowed a Bell (Christmas).